 You Gotta Know These Egyptian Deities

-The Egyptian creation myth begins with the emergence of Ra (or Re), the sun god, from the ocean in the form of an egg (or, alternately, a flower).
+Perhaps the most prominent Egyptian creation myth begins with the emergence of Ra (or Re), the sun god, from the ocean in the form of an egg (or, alternately, a flower).
 Ra brought forth four children: Geb, Shu, Nut, and Tefnut.
-Shu and Nut became manifestations of air and moisture.
+Shu and Tefnut became manifestations of air and moisture.
 From Geb, the god of the earth, and Nut, goddess of the sky, were spawned four other gods: Osiris, Isis, Set (or Seth), and Nepthys.

 There are, for most practical purposes, only three major episodes in Egyptian mythology: